wp-plugins/spectacula-threaded-comments/readme.txt

 no stylesheet, toggle the live updating of comments and change the refresh period for live update.

-As of version 2 you can now easily add new stylesheets to the availble list by either copying them into the plug's style folder with a comment at the top of the sheet that looks like this /* comment style: Styleshee name */ or adding a commenting.css to your theme or child theme.
+As of version 2 you can now easily add new stylesheets to the available list by either copying them into the plug-in's style folder with a comment at the top of the sheet that looks like this /* comment style: Stylesheet name */ or adding a commenting.css to your theme or child theme.
 Once added they will then be listed in the dropdown menu that shows on the admin page.

+The plugin is also, of course, Multisites compatible.

 =The filters=